lohanbodevan/grud/README.md

 }
 ```

-PS.: This repository did not has DB seeds.
+PS.: This repository do not have DB seeds.
 You need to create `users` document in your MongoDB instance with `email` and sha256 encrypted `password`

 ## Docs